frederic-perez/AmE-dictionary/data/dictionary.md

 __bread and butter__
 __breadcrumbs__ _n_ :two::pencil2::camera: Very tiny pieces of bread. _Dip the fish in egg and breadcrumbs._ :es: pan rallado
 __break (one's) neck__
 __break a leg__ _idiom_ _exclamation_ :three: Good luck!
 (A special theatrical way of wishing a performer good luck.
 Saying "good luck" is considered by actors to be a jinx.) _"Break a leg!" shouted the stage manager to the heroine.
-Let's all go and do our best.
+Let’s all go and do our best.
 Break a leg!_
 __break down__ _v_ :two::hammer: _The Disney World ride broke down._
 __break ground__ _v_ To initiate a new venture, or to advance beyond previous achievements.
 __break into__ _phr v_ To enter some place forcibly.